 - Grade 1: Slightly enlarged hemorrhoids that cannot be seen from outside the anus.

 - Grade 2: Larger hemorrhoids that may come outside of the anus at times, like when passing stool, but then go back in on their own.

 - Grade 3: Hemorrhoids that come out of the anus when passing stool or engaging in physical activity and do not go back in on their own.
 They can only be pushed back inside the anus.

 - Grade 4: Hemorrhoids that are always outside the anus and can no longer be pushed back inside.
-A small bit of the anal lining may also come out of the anus, which is known as rectal prolapse.
+A small bit of the anal lining may also come down from the lower rectum and out of the anus, which is known as rectal prolapse.

 The most common symptom of hemorrhoids is anal bleeding, and chief complaints include a perianal mass protruding from the anus and anal discharge.
 Other symptoms of hemorrhoids include: